pearyj/baby-sim/INTERNATIONALIZATION.md

 ## Language Detection

+**New Enhanced Detection Logic:**

 The app detects language in this order:
 1. Previously saved language in localStorage
-2. Browser language preference
+2. **System language detection with intelligent fallback:**
+   - Chinese system language → Chinese interface
+   - English system language → English interface
+   - **Any other system language → English interface (default)**
-3. Fallback to Chinese (zh)
+3. Fallback to English if all detection methods fail

+**Examples:**
+- User with Chinese system (zh-CN) → App loads in Chinese
+- User with English system (en-US) → App loads in English
+- User with French system (fr-FR) → App loads in English (fallback)
+- User with Spanish system (es-ES) → App loads in English (fallback)

 ## Switching Languages

 Users can switch languages using the language toggle in the header.
-The preference is automatically saved and will persist across browser sessions.
+The preference is automatically saved and will persist across browser sessions, overriding system language detection.

 ## Migration Guide